-Research Team: Anita Marshall, Jenifer Piatek, Elisabeth Sibert, Michele Cooke, Cinzia Cervato & Shirley Jackson.
+Research Team: Anita Marshall, Jenifer Piatek, Elizabeth Sibert, Shirley Jackson, Michele Cooke, Cinzia Cervato, Samuel Nyarko, & project evaluator Akilah Alwan.

-This project will Explore and RE-Imagine what our Teaching, Work, Field, and Lab spaces would looked like, If DESIGNED by disabled Geoscientists.
+This project will explore the experiences of geoscientists with disabilities and re-imagine what our teaching, work, field, and lab spaces would looked like, if they were inclusive of and DESIGNED by disabled Geoscientists.

-This Planning Grant addresses these issues in a systematic way, with initiatives to identify and characterize the experiences of people with disabilities in geoscience career paths, both the significant barriers and successes.
+This Planning Grant addresses the experiences of people with disabilities in the geoscience workforce in a systematic way, to identify barriers and successes, and how d/Disabled geoscientists are shaping our discipline.
 We will do this by soliciting input from – and building community with – disabled geoscientists from diverse backgrounds, all career stages, and work sectors.
-This information will be used to strategize specific initiatives that could address those barriers.
 By drawing on the diverse academic experiences and life paths of disabled geoscientists, as well as those who began their training and careers in geosciences but changed fields due to inaccessibility or other barriers, we can transform anecdotes and individual advocacy into cultural change throughout the geosciences community.

 How to get involved

-We will be rolling out a survey in the spring of 2023.
-If you are part of the geoscience workforce (students included!) – or have left the geoscience workforce – and identify as d/Disabled, we need to hear your voice!
-We are particularly interested in hearing the voices of folks who were trained in geosciences and/or worked in a geoscience career track before leaving the geoscience workforce – if you ever identified as a geoscientist, we want to hear from you (and we believe that you can always identify as a geoscientist even if you are not working in the geoscience field at this time!)
+If you are part of the geoscience workforce (students included) – or have left the geoscience workforce – and identify as d/Disabled, we need to hear your voice!
+We are particularly interested in hearing the voices of folks who were trained in geosciences and/or worked in a geoscience career track before leaving the geoscience workforce – if you ever identified as a geoscientist, we want to hear from you (and we believe that you can always identify as a geoscientist even if you are not working in the geoscience field at this time!).
+Focus groups will take place in July/Aug/Sep of 2023.

 Attend our Workshop in 2024